-Liquidity risk is a fundamental part of the Group's business strategy.
-The Group's liquidity is monitored and managed by Treasury on a daily basis in accordance with the limits set by the Board of Directors and reported to the Executive Board by the Finance Department.
-A liquidity report with stress tests is submitted to the Executive Board and the Group Risk Committee on a monthly basis.
-Treasury has the operational responsibility for investment of the liquidity, while Finance Department is responsible for reporting and monitoring liquidity.
+Liquidity management is fundamental in the Group's ambition to its business strategy.
+The Group's liquidity is monitored and managed by the Finance Department/Treasury daily in accordance with the limits set by the Board of Directors and reported to the Executive Board by the Finance Department.
+Furthermore, liquidity issues are monitored by the Groups Risk, Solvency and Liquidity Committee.
+A liquidity report with stress tests is submitted to the Executive Board and the Group Risk Committee monthly.
+The Finance Department/Treasury has the operational responsibility for investment of the liquidity, while Finance Department is responsible for reporting and monitoring liquidity.
 The Group has implemented contingency plans to ensure that it is ready to respond to unfavourable liquidity conditions.